What criteria is needed for Advanced Routing to assign an incident to an agent?

 - The incident must be set to one of your Advanced Routing queues.
 Generally companies do this through business rules.
 You can verify the queue_id of your incident by viewing a report that looks at the incident i_id, ref_no, queue_id.

-- An agent must be logged into Oracle Service Cloud with the incident's skill set
+- An agent must be logged into Oracle B2C Service with the incident's skill set

 - The agent's skill set can be controlled through their profile or by the account editor.
 In each case, click on the Skills icon on the ribbon to see the skill sets associated with the profile as well as the account.
 The Skills editor has tabs for Product and Language.
 These Product Skills and Language Skills would have been setup prior from the Product Skills and Language Skills editor.